Dave Smith (fullback)

-Dave Smith (born March 23, 1937 in Milwaukee, Wisconsin) is a former American collegiate and professional football player.
-A fullback, he attended Greendale High School in Greendale, Wisconsin before playing collegiately for Ripon College and professionally from 1960 through 1964 for the American Football League's Houston Oilers, where he was a member of the AFL's first two championship teams, in 1960 and 1961.
+Dave Smith (born March 23, 1937, in Milwaukee, Wisconsin) is a former American collegiate and professional football player.
+A fullback, he attended Greendale High School in Greendale, Wisconsin, before playing collegiately for Ripon College and professionally from 1960 through 1964 for the American Football League (AFL)'s Houston Oilers, where he was a member of the AFL's first two championship teams, in 1960 and 1961.
 He was selected by Sporting News as the first All-AFL fullback in 1960.
 The league did not play an All-Star game that first year, but Smith's 154 carries for 643 yards and 5 touchdowns earned him a berth on the All-League Team.
 Smith later became a scout for the Buffalo Bills.